Evolinox/evolinox.github.io/docs/projects/modding/vectron_boxx.md

 # BR 193 BOXX

-This is a DLC for DTG's Train Sim World 5, which includes three new Vectron Locomotives:
+This is a Mod for DTG's Train Sim World 5, which includes three new Vectron Locomotives:
 - BOXX Vectron AC
 - BOXX Vectron MS
 - BOXX Vectron MS (Italy)